 - Have caused substantial bodily harm or death to a human being.

-Once a dog has been designated as a vicious animal, it is no longer legal in Nevada for its owner to keep or even give the dog away.
+Once a dog has been designated as a vicious animal, it is no longer legal in Nevada for its owner to keep or even give the animal away.
 Keeping or selling a vicious dog could subject the owner to both

 - a lawsuit for damages and